 Public Transportation Safety

-When using public transport, never leave your belongings unattended and always pay attention.
+When riding public transport, never leave your belongings unattended and always pay attention.
 Particularly on buses in San José and even at the bus station itself.
-Many long-range buses between towns are convenient but can often be uncomfortable.
+There are many long-range buses between towns that are convenient but can often be uncomfortable.
 They’re usually hot and packed with no AC but still serve as a good low-cost travel alternative.

 Bus stations and buses are generally safe during the day, and if you are travelling in a group, they are mostly fine at night as well.
 Solo travelers should stick to daytime travel and females should be particularly cautious if traveling on their own.